Stable rank-adaptive Dynamically Orthogonal Runge-Kutta schemes: Optimal perturbative retractions

 With this formulation, we are now only optimizing over one matrix, $U_{i+1}$ (or $\Uo$, equivalently).
 Additionally, we are ensuring that whatever matrix $U_{i+1}$ we end up with, $Z_{i+1}$ in (\ref{eq:zeq}) gives the \emph{optimal} low-rank approximation to $\newPoint$.
+We remark that the update equation for the coefficients is equivalent to that used in proper orthogonal decomposition \cite{pod1,pod2} and other reduced-basis methods such as dynamic mode decomposition \cite{dmd1,dmd2,dmd3,dmd4}.

-By substituting our constraints into the cost function in (\ref{eq:opt2}) and differentiating with respect to $U_{i+1}G$, the first-order optimality condition can be simplified to the following nonlinear matrix equation we seek to solve.
+By substituting our constraints into the cost function in (\ref{eq:opt2}) and differentiating with respect to $U_{i+1} = (U_i + \Delta t \Uo)G$, the first-order optimality condition can be simplified to the following nonlinear matrix equation we seek to solve.

 We may remove the $\Reo\Reo^T$ dependence by using the definition of $G$ to obtain